MicrosoftDocs/fabric-docs/docs/data-activator/data-activator-latency.md

 However, if the user sets a delay tolerance of at least 5 min, the value 40 will also now be considered and the avg temp will be calculated as 30.

 > [!NOTE]
-> This setting is not applicable for Power BI rules.
+> You currently cannot override the default late arrival tolerance.
+This setting is also not applicable for Power BI rules.
 Power BI rules are evaluated any time new data arrives in Data Activator.

 ## Latency